NVIDIA/apex/examples/imagenet/README.md

 $ ln -sf /data/imagenet/val-jpeg/ val
 ### Single-process training
 $ python main.py -a resnet50 --fp16 --b 224 --workers 4 --static-loss-scale 128.0 ./
+### Single-process training with Amp.
+Amp's casting causes it to use a bit more memory,
+### hence the batch size 128.
+$ python main_amp.py -a resnet50 --fp16 --b 128 --workers 4 ./
 ### Multi-process training (uses all visible GPUs on the node)
 $ python -m torch.distributed.launch --nproc_per_node=NUM_GPUS main.py -a resnet50 --fp16 --b 224 --workers 4 --static-loss-scale 128.0 ./
 ### Multi-process training on GPUs 0 and 1 only